OshFrosch/Vocabulary-Predictor/README.md

 * Philipp Walz (philipp@walz.tech)

 ### Libraries / Existing Code Fragements
-The main processing steps are performed with the help of space, nltk, regex and wordfreq.
+The main processing steps are performed with the help of spaCy, nltk, regex and wordfreq.
 For a complete list of project dependencies look at the [requirements.txt](requirements.txt)

 Apart from that no other existing code fragments were used.